Geek-Estate/horizon-landingpage/privacy/index.md

 <h4 class="epsilon">Controllers of Personal Information</h4>

-<p>Any personal information provided to or to be gathered by ohheyworld is controlled primarily by Oh Hey World, Inc., 220 2nd Ave S, Suite 410, Seattle, WA 98104.</p>
+<p>Any personal information provided to or to be gathered by ohheyworld is controlled primarily by Oh Hey World, Inc., 220 2nd Ave S, # 410, Seattle, WA 98104.</p>

 <p>DEFINITIONS</P>